adri188/Kickstarter_Analysis/README.md

 | > 50000     | 16             |

 * Majority of projects (~70%) had goals <5000
-* Lousie campaign with a  goal of 10000 had a 50% chance of being succesful based on the goal data.
+* Louise campaign with a  goal of 10.000 had a 50% chance of being succesful based on the goal data.

 ### Challenges and Difficulties Encountered